 In my research (Journal of East Asian Studies) I argue for conceptualizing elite politics as happening in networks instead of between factions.
 I show that it is possible to construct political elite networks in closed regimes using publicly available data, and evaluate different approaches to do so.
-In research awarded the John Sprague Award of APSA's Political Networks Section, I test a series of such more complex hypotheses on a network constructed from the career paths and promotion patterns of the top Chinese political elites here.
-While direct connections to alleged patrons raise the chance of entering the inner circle (the Politburo), so do ties to other elites.
-But central network positions predict appointments up to a decade ahead – without having to rely on insiders identifying powerful figures first.
+In research awarded the John Sprague Award of APSA's Political Networks Section, I test a series of such more complex hypotheses on a network constructed from the career paths and promotion patterns of the top Chinese political elites.
+I show that while direct connections to alleged faction leaders raise the chance of entering the inner circle (the Politburo), so do ties to other elites.
+Central network positions predict appointments up to a decade ahead – without having to rely on insiders identifying powerful figures first.
 But not all friends in high places are helpful.
 In a bureaucracy riven with struggles such as China's, connections to anyone but the most powerful figure in a province may actually reduce promotion chances (Political Studies).

 I have received my PhD from New York University's Department of Politics in 2015, was a postdoctoral research fellow at Columbia University's Harriman Institute in 2015/2016 and a visiting scholar at UCSD's School of Global Policy & Strategy.